What is a Certificate Signing Request?

 As a rule, the CSR code contains the following details; they should be filled in when creating the CSR code:

-Common name: Fully qualified domain name that needs to be secured with an SSL certificate.
-If you want to generate a CSR code for a Wildcard certificate use an asterisk in front of the domain (for instance, ‘*.yourdomain.com’)
+- Common name: A fully qualified domain name that needs to be secured with an SSL certificate.
+If you want to generate a CSR code for a Wildcard certificate use an asterisk in front of the domain (for instance, *.yourdomain.com)

-Key size: Size of the public and private keys.
-The standard and minimum possible value is 2048-bit.
-4096-bit CSR codes generated on Linux servers can be also accepted by our system.
+- Key size: Size of the public and private keys.
+The minimum possible value is 2048-bit.
+4096-bit CSR codes generated on Linux servers are supported as well.

 What is the format of the CSR code?

-How can I check the details included into the CSR code?
+How can I check the details included in the CSR code?

 To check the information used for the CSR code generation, you can decode the CSR code using one of the tools below: